ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

 ## TODO

-* Add markup/ CSS to make the blog appear in shape
+* Login stores referrer url even if not in captive mode
-* EXTRA pagination!
+* logout stores referrer url
 * EXTRA Maybe add some testing scenarios for redirects and comments

 ## Live URL